Back to You (Selena Gomez song)

-"Back to You" is a song by American singer Selena Gomez from the second season soundtrack to 13 Reasons Why (2018), a TV adaptation of the eponymous book.
+"Back to You" is a song by American singer Selena Gomez from the second season soundtrack to 13 Reasons Why (2018), a serialized television adaptation of the eponymous book.
 It appears as an international bonus track on her third studio album Rare (2020) and was written by Gomez, Parrish Warrington, Diederik Van Elsas, Amy Allen, and Micah Premnath.
 The production was handled by Ian Kirkpatrick and Trackside.
-It was released on May 10, 2018, as the second single from the soundtrack following the release of Lovely by Billie Eilish and Khalid.
+It was released on May 10, 2018, as the second single from the soundtrack following the release of "Lovely" by Billie Eilish and Khalid.

 Commercially, the song reached number one in Israel, the top five in Australia, Canada, the Czech Republic, Greece, Hungary, Ireland, Malaysia, the Netherlands, Poland, Singapore and Slovakia; the top ten in Belgium, Finland, New Zealand, Norway, Portugal and Scotland; as well as the top 20 in Denmark, Germany, Switzerland, Sweden, the United Kingdom and the United States.
 In the US, the song also became Gomez's 15th consecutive top 40 entry on the Billboard Hot 100, peaking at number 18.